danmayer/danmayer.github.com/ideas.md

 # Post Ideas
 ===

+* rethinking software teams with increasing needs to collaborate between product, data, and IT

+---

 A generic, Today I learned:

 To export data from redshift, you can send it to S3